-Power Equipment associates at Honda R&D Americas, Inc. (HRA) are constantly pursuing product updates for improved grounds maintenance.
+Power Equipment associates at Honda R&D Americas, LLC (HRA) are constantly pursuing product updates for improved grounds maintenance.
 Now, to help improve customers’ lives, they developed a product from the ground up—and in doing so, provided an inside look at their ever-evolving landscape.

 Last month, as part of their unveiling of the all-new Honda HRN Series of lawn mowers, HRA associates welcomed members of the media into their R&D facility in Haw River, North Carolina, for the first time in company history.
 Associates shared what all goes in to new product development, from the technology to the testing to the very goal of what they are trying to achieve.